dpanaro-sketch/Abap.exercises/README.md

 # Abap.exercises
 Examples of S/4 Hana exercises

-This branch contain a Managed Rap exercise with CRUD and determination, validation and action
+This branch contain an Unmanaged Rap exercise with Create and Save operations.